magcode/sem6000-mqtt/README.md

 For the missing features: Create pull requests.

 # Configuration
-You need a `sem6000.properties` file where you can configure multiple SEM6000 devices.
+You need a `sem6.properties` file where you can configure multiple SEM6000 devices.

 ```
 rootTopic=home/mysemdevices       # the mqtt root topic
 mqttServer=tcp://192.168.0.1      # IP or hostname of your mqtt broker
-logLevel=INFO                     # log level

 sem1.mac=00:00:00:00:00:01        # the mac of your sem6000 device
 sem1.pin=0000                     # the PIN of your sem6000 device